raspberrypilearning/scratch-backpack/en/step_1.md

-- Your Scratch backpack can be used to store costumes, sprites, sounds and scripts that you want to keep for use in other projects.
+- Your Scratch backpack can be used to store costumes, sprites, sounds and scripts that you want to copy between projects.

 - You can only access your own backpack and must be logged into your Scratch account to use it.